comp426-2022-spring/a99-atlas/README.md

 ### How to Run:
 1. First ensure you have python3 and pip3 installed along with the latest versions of node and npm
 2. Run **npm install** to install all packages and dependencies for the entire app
-3. Run **npm test** to ensure the backend can start
+3. Run **npm test** to ensure the backend can start.
+The following should occur:
-    - The server should start, create the databases if not created, listen on port 5555, give a success message, give a 404 message, and then shut down
+    1. The server should start, create the databases if not created, and start listening on port 5555
+    2. The frontend should open up and be served on port 3000 in a web browers
+    3. After 8 seconds since running npm test, the server should terminate with a success message and the frontend should stop as well
 4. Run **npm start** to start the app (both the backend and frontend)